davimf/order-auth/docs/adrs/ADR01.md

 * **Token Management:** We will need to implement a strategy for managing token expiration and revocation.

+### Gateway and Enhanced Security: Kong API Gateway

+* **Configuration Management:** Kong's setup requires careful planning and version control to prevent vulnerabilities.
+* **Operational Monitoring:** Kong introduces overhead, necessitating robust logging and alerting systems.
+* **Continuous Evaluation:** The alternative cloud native gateways (AWS API Gateway, Azure API Management, and Google Cloud Apigee) will be periodically reviewed for optimal fit, cost, and cloud integration.

 ## C4 model

-These diagrams represent the current system, excluding cache and OAuth2 integration, which are planned for future development beyond the MVP.
+These diagrams represent the current system, excluding cache, OAuth2 integration, and Kong integration, all of which are planned for future development beyond the MVP.

 * **Model**
   ![model.png](../c4-model/exports/ADR_01/model.png)